Aubameyang: One shot on target, one goal for ex-Arsenal star as Barcelona overpower Levante

 Whereas, he did not add any value to Barcelona defensively with statistics showing he scored zero judging by top tackles, clearances, and blocked shots.

-The 26-time Spanish elite division champions have now moved to second in the log with 60 points from 30 matches.
+The 26-time Spanish elite division champions have now moved to second on the log with 60 points from 30 matches.